 Lawrence "Larry" T. King

-Larry King, 2017 nationwide winner of the Beacon Award from the Work Injury Law & Advocacy Group and 2017 Birmingham Magazine selection as "Best Attorney," was born in Leesburg, Florida, on July 27, 1962.
-He was admitted to the Alabama and Georgia Bars (1988), and to the Florida Bar (1989).
+Larry King, 2017 nationwide winner of the Beacon Award from the Work Injury Law & Advocacy Group and 2017 Birmingham Magazine selection as "Best Attorney," was born in Leesburg, Florida, in 1962.
+Admitted to the national College of Workers’ Compensation Lawyers, he also is admitted to the Alabama and Georgia Bars (1988), and to the Florida Bar (1989).
 He is admitted to all state and federal trial courts in Alabama; all state trial and appellate courts in Georgia and to the U.S. District Court for the Middle District of Georgia; all state trial and appellate courts in Florida and to the U.S. District Court for the Middle and Southern Districts of Florida; and to the United States Court of Appeals for Eleventh Circuit.
 He graduated from Florida State University (B.A., English-Business Administration, 1984), after being admitted on a National Merit Scholarship, and from the Cumberland School of Law at Samford University (J.D.
 1988).

 In law school, he was a member of the Order of Barristers, an articles editor for the American Journal of Trial Advocacy, a member of the moot court board, and a member of the trial board.
 After graduating, he served as a law clerk to Alabama Supreme Court Chief Justice C.C.
 Torbert, Jr., and to Chief Justice E.C.
 Hornsby.
 After practicing in Orlando, Florida, for a brief time thereafter, where he represented major manufacturers and insurance companies, Mr. King returned to Birmingham, practicing briefly on behalf of manufacturers and insurance companies, but representing people from the plaintiff’s side since 1993.

 A lifelong Methodist, Larry and his family are members of Asbury United Methodist Church.
 His service there has included the introduction of God’s Garage Sale, an annual event where donated items all are given away for free – the same cost as God’s grace.
 A few years ago, he and his wife gave up his retirement fund and established the Hands of Christ Fund at Asbury, a ministry that provides financial assistance to those in need, helping them to break free from poverty by furthering educational or employment goals; several participants in that program have been able to graduate from college with aid from the Fund.
-His wife and two children were baptized at Asbury, and his two other children were confirmed there.
+His wife and two of his 4 children were baptized at Asbury, and his two other children were confirmed there.
 Larry credits Asbury pastor, Rev. Mark Lacey, with being the most positively influential person on his adult life.
-Presently serving as Asbury’s Missions Committee chairperson, Larry continues growing his faith under the incredible and dynamic wisdom of Rev. Kip Laxson.
+He has chaired or served for many years on a variety of committees, and continues growing his faith under the incredible and dynamic wisdom of Rev. Dr. Kip Laxson.